liu-yeqing/lab-mapreduce-hadoop-hdfs-hadoopstreaming/README.md

 cat: Unable to write to output stream.
 ```

+**Create a text file called `my-first-hadoop-job-results.txt` and paste the first few lines of the contents of the `part-r-00000` files.**

-### Run a simulated Hadoop Streaming using Linux pipes
+### 5. Run a simulated Hadoop Streaming using Linux pipes

 5. In this example, you will run a **simulated MapReduce job** on a text file.
 We say simulated because you will not be using Hadoop to do this but rather a combination of command line functions and pipes that resemble what happens when you run a Hadoop Streaming job on a cluster on a large file.
 Page 50 of the book shows an example of how to test your mapper and reducer.